-Within this new conception of the life course time assumed a different form, becoming linear and unidirectional and the meaning of travelling through the life course was constituted by a ‘decline’ narrative (Gullette, 1997).
+Within this new conception of the life course time assumed a different form, becoming linear and unidirectional, and the meaning of travelling through the life course was constituted by a ‘decline’ narrative (Gullette, 1997).
 In symbolic terms, a new iconographic representation of the life course as staircase had emerged by the sixteenth century, rising and falling in a pyramid shape with connotations of progress followed by decline clearly adumbrated in that form.
 Other imagery representing the life course that appeared throughout modernity include variously: life as a pilgrimage or journey; as a game; as a series of stages linked to Darwinian evolution, economic growth or developmental psychology (Mintz, 2015).
 All reflect the underlying staircase pattern giving particular emphasis to childhood and youth.
 For example, of Erikson’s (1997) eight stages of psychosocial development six are concerned with the period from infancy to youth positioned on the ascent and only two concerned with adulthood and old age.
 Within this system the old had no real purpose in the present, their task being either to look back in their own life, resolving the conflicts from earlier points left undone, or else to devote themselves to serving the young, thus acting in two senses as curators of the past.
 Over this period time was constituted as a limited commodity not unlike money – a time economy suited to the organisation of the capitalist workforce - and one of the ideas associated with the Reformation was that it could run out before one attained salvation (Cole, 1992).
 This was accompanied by a shift from ‘contemplation’ being considered the highest pursuit to an emphasis placed on activity, which again fitted with the centrality of ordinary life (Taylor, 1985).
 Later, but not until the twentieth century with the fourth stage of the epidemiological transition (Olshansky and Ault, 1986), we have a complementary shift culturally and philosophically from a central importance given to mortality to an emphasis on ‘natality’ (in the words of Hannah Arendt) and hence the privileging of youth over old age (Neiman, 2014).

 The life course also instated a paradigm switch in the relationship between age and youth and their respective values vis-a-vis each other.
 Capitalist practices, especially the mode of production and advertising associated with it from the 1920s onwards, attached notions of progress and productivity firmly to youth.
 The shift can be traced through fashion where, Cohen (2012) notes, the fin de siècle, middle-aged women were the embodiment of stylishness, with younger women considered ‘raw’ and ‘awkward’ by comparison.
-This changed in the 1920s with the new industrial methods including Taylorization.
+This changed in the 1920s with the new industrial methods including Taylorization [do you need to explain this?
+I for one don’t know what this means].
 Cohen explains: ‘Consumer capitalism … maintains that at the very core of human experience is a desire for what is new….
 Advertising and mass industry... turned what was new, and young, into a moral virtue, an economic necessity, and an essential ingredient of personal success’ (2012: 88-9).
 Today, the increasing individualization that has resulted from the erosion of collective class-based solidarities that accompanied the movement to a service-based economy has further emphasised youthful attributes of flexibility, innovation and the need to create oneself anew.
-The quintessential manifestation of this is the tech industry which is not just an overtly ageist industry glorying in the ‘natural’ talent of youth but one which has committed billions of dollars towards anti-ageing research intent on engineering ageing without growing old.
+The quintessential manifestation of this is the tech industry which is not just an overtly ageist industry glorying in the ‘natural’ talent of youth, but also one which has committed billions of dollars towards anti-ageing research intent on engineering ageing without growing old. [might be worth referencing places where people can read about this move?]

 Gender and the age system